calblueprint/immigration-justice-project/docs/dev/app/onboarding.md

 Edge cases covered:

 - The user cannot use the progress bar to skip steps that they have not completed
-- If the user went back to an earlier step and modified their data to an invalid state, they cannot abuse the progress bar to submit their profile
+- If the user went back to an earlier step and modified their data to an invalid state, they cannot abuse the progress bar to skip to later steps

 ## Tools for Onboarding